openshift/openshift-ansible-contrib/reference-architecture/gcp/README.md

 ## Additional supported operations

-Following section sums up couple of additional operation supported by the `ocp-on-gcp.sh` script.
+The following section sums up couple of additional operations supported by the `ocp-on-gcp.sh` script.

 ### Scaling up the OpenShift cluster